ddssff/process-listlike/README.md

 allows you to modify the CreateProcess before starting the process - for example, to set the working directory.

-Another (forthcoming) addition is readInterleaved, which reads and interleaves the chunks of output from several handles (e.g. stdout and stderr.)
+Another addition is readInterleaved, which reads and interleaves the chunks of output from several handles (e.g. stdout and stderr.)
 This allows you to preserve the order in which a process produces output.
+Derived from this is readProcessInterleaved (which wraps readInterleaved in code to manage a process) and readProcessChunks (which applies readProcessInterleaved to the Monoid Chunks.)